FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

   Link to build program or script and profile or equivalent

-  Link to to source archives for GPL2, GPL3, modified LGPL sources, etc compliance
+  Link to source archives for GPL2, GPL3, modified LGPL sources, etc compliance

 * **Repositories**